 To Start, Simply Go To Insights, Then Reports, And Under The Overview Report; Scroll Down To See Your Top Content.
 Then, you can re-purpose an old piece of content for different channels.

-If you have a blog on 10 tips to clean your car, you can re-purpose that content by Creating A Video Tutorial On YouTube Or Create Short Videos For Facebook And Instagram.
+For Instance: If you have a blog on 10 tips to clean your car, you can re-purpose that content by Creating A Video Tutorial On YouTube Or Create Short Videos For Facebook And Instagram.

 Next, You Can Create Slides Of The Tutorial And Share It On SlideShare.
 Another Approach Could Be To Turn The Content Into A Podcast.